zdavatz/amiko_csharp/README.md

 ### Contains

-* All legally registered drugs of Switzerland.
+* All legally registered drugs of Switzerland
-* `15'913` Drug-Drug Interactions.
+* `15'913` Drug-Drug Interactions
 * Full-Text-Search (FTS) with Keyword highlighting

 ### Search by